-The CDC recommends that everyone between the ages of 13 and 64 get tested at least once as part of their routine health care.
-If you have a higher risk factor, such as more than one sex partner, have unprotected sex, other sexually transmitted diseases (STD), are a gay or bisexual man or are an intravenous drug user, you should be tested at least once a year.
+The CDC recommends that everyone between the ages of 13 and 64 get tested as part of their routine health care once per year.
+If you have a higher risk factor, such as more than one sex partner, have unprotected sex, other sexually transmitted diseases (STD), are a gay or bisexual man, or are an intravenous drug user then you should be tested at least twice a year.

 How long after a possible exposure should I be tested for HIV?

 A: The time it takes for a person who has been infected with HIV to seroconvert (test positive) for HIV antibodies is commonly called the “Window Period.”
-Generally, when a person is infected with the HIV virus, the window period for 95-97% of those individuals is within 12 weeks (3 months).
+Generally, when a person is infected with the HIV virus, the window period for 95-97% of those individuals is within 12 weeks.
+With recent improvements to rapid HIV testing (such as Insti tests), current rapid tests can detect HIV antibodies in 4 weeks.
 The CDC has said that in some rare cases it may take up to six months for someone to seroconvert (test positive).
 At this point in time, the results would be 99.9% accurate.

 The three-month window period after the last possible exposure is normal for approximately 95% of the population.
 If you feel any anxiety about relying on the 3-month test result, by all means you should have another HIV test at 6 months just to be sure.